 Standard fibre optic connectors are SC, LC, FC, ST which are widely used to make fibre patch leads.

-FC, ST is used on equipment/device, also sometimes are used on ODF and termination box.
+FC, ST is used on equipment/device, and sometimes used on ODF and termination box.

-SC is widely used on ONU, patch panel; LC is the most popular ones, it is small and save much space, is widely used in high-density applications like data centre.
+SC is widely used on ONU, patch panel; LC is the most popular ones, it is small and saves much space, is widely used in high-density applications like data centre.

 3. PC or APC